Nice to meet you.

 Probably the easiest and simplest way to find your IP address is to Google it.

 I know, you’re probably thinking how does Google know my IP address?
-Well, it’s as easy as searching “what is my IP address” into the Google search bar.
+Well, it’s as easy as searching “What is my IP address” in the Google search bar.

 Google Search IP Address